xosadmin/c5proj/readme.md

 - Clone this project
 - Install dependencies by `pip install -r requirements.txt` (Use `pip install -r requirements.txt --break-system-packages` if you are working on Linux)
 - Use the command `flask run`(Use `flask run --host=0.0.0.0` if debug on productive server) to start the web server

+#### How to do unit test
+- Clone this project
+- Navigate to the root of the program
+- Use command `python -m unittest tests/<filename>.py`

 #### Group members
 | Name  | Student ID | Github ID |